Bayesian Clustering for Continuous-Time Hidden Markov Models: Examples

 \subsection{Example 2}

-In this example, the data are generated with different infinitesimal generators within each cluster, but with other parameters $B$ and $\pi$ with the same configuration in Cluster 1 from Example 1.
+In the second example, data are generated from a finite mixture model with different infinitesimal generators $Q$ within each cluster, but with other parameters $B$ and $\pi$ identical to Cluster 1 from Example 1.
 The observation process is taken to be the Gaussian distribution only.
 Data are generated with 1000 subjects in each cluster with 3000 subjects in total.
 The restricted Gibbs sampling procedure with split-merge proposals (with five intermediate Gibbs steps) for component parameters $Q$ only was implemented (see Supplement for the algorithm).

 Results for this simulation are shown in Table \ref{sim9} with an extended version in the Supplement: again, results presented are conditional on three-cluster iterations with total 2000 iterations.
 As this is a more difficult clustering problem, the percentage of three-cluster iterations decreased compared to the previous example.
-However, posterior modes of the number of clusters were still 3 in most cases except when $\sigma=2$.
-In that case, the posterior distribution of the number of clusters was more dispersed, and the mode was four-cluster no matter when $T=50$ or $T=100$.
-For $\sigma=0.5$, there were 17.05\% and 7.05\% of total iterations with four clusters for $T=50$ and 100 respectively, while for $\sigma=1$, there were 4.10\% and 44.35\% iterations with four clusters respectively as there were more observations to support a new cluster for $T=100$.
-When $\sigma=2$, the posterior distribution of the number of clusters was more dispersed, and the mode was four clusters for $T=50$ or $T=100$.
-For $T=50$, 18.15\%, 38.25\% and 6.05\% of iteration were two, four and five clusters respectively.
-Moreover, 80.30\% of iterations were four-cluster models where $T=100, \sigma=2$, giving a strong evidence of more clusters when data were generated with a large variance.
-When conditioning on three-cluster iterations, the results for this case were satisfactory and the misclassification rate was not dramatic when $T=100$.
-The misclassification rate for $T=50$ and $\sigma=2$ is around 40\%, but the posterior mean estimates were still fairly close to the true values.
-This example illustrates that separating clusters via $Q$ is relatively more challenging than for the other parameters.
+However, for DMMs, posterior modes of the number of clusters were still 3 apart from when $\sigma=2$, in which case the posterior was more diffuse; for the DMM also, the posterior distribution of the number of clusters was also more dispersed in this case.
+For $\sigma=0.5$, 17.05\% of iterations had four clusters, while for $\sigma=1$, there were 4.10\%.
+When $\sigma=2$, 18.15\%, 38.25\% and 6.05\% of iterations had two, four and five clusters respectively.
+The misclassification rate for $\sigma=2$ is around 40\%, but the posterior mean estimates were still close to the true values.
+While for MFMs, the posterior modes of the number of clusters were 3 for all cases.
+Specifically for MFM-RJ with $\sigma=0.5$, the model spent more iterations in two clusters before stabilizing while the model stabilized in three clusters faster, as for $\sigma=0.5$ cluster separation is greater.
+When $\sigma=2$, the algorithm tends to move to higher dimensions, with 20.95\%, 19.80\% 18.10\% and 10.15\% of iteration in four to seven clusters respectively.
+Similar to the previous example, MFM-RJ had the smallest misclassification rates conditional on three-cluster iterations, but MFM-SM yielded more trans-dimensional moves.
+This example illustrates that separating clusters via $Q$ is more challenging than for the other parameters.